-What?
-A 6 week, self-paced training program where you will each continue the development of your climate change project that was started in OL 341.
-Each one of the assignments will be a concrete step in preparing your project for a donor presentation.
-By the end of the 6 weeks, you will have developed a management plan and a simple monitoring and evaluation plan for the community to use—and you will have launched the project.
+An 8 week, self-paced training program where you will each continue the development of your climate change project.
+Each one of the assignments will be a concrete step in preparing your project for launch and eventual takeover.
+By the end of the 8 weeks, you will have developed a management plan and a simple monitoring and evaluation plan for the community to use—and you will have launched the project.

-1. The course will lead you through the continued development of your project by developing donor presentation documents for project funding.
+1. The course will lead you through the continued development of your project by working closely with and engaging community members.

 2. This course is just as relevant to a person considering a career transition into the nonprofit/development world and wanting to develop employable skills.

 6 Weeks: Make the project sustainable and have long-term impact.

 Week 1.
 Project Management: the community perspective.

 Week 2.
 Engaging the community in project launch.

 Week 3.
 Developing skill sets within the community.